twitter-forks/config/HOCON.md

 The left hand side substitution cannot be optional.
 Currently, only equality comparisons are supported.
 The right hand side of the expression can be any string, quoted or unquoted, or a boolean.

+Conditionals are always evaluated last, after the rest of the object has been resolved.
+This is so the left hand side substitution can be resolved properly.
+One effect of this is that a key in a conditional will override the same key in the parent object even if the key appears after the conditional in the parent object.

 ### Includes

 #### Include syntax